 Domestic Pelagic Management: In 2021, the Council supported a gear change to prohibit wire leaders in the Hawai'i deep-set longline fishery to improve the post-hooking survivorship of oceanic whitetip sharks.
-The sharks are listed as threatened under was ater, an fahi poke.
+The sharks are listed as threatened under the Endangered Species Act and are subject to overfishing and overfished in the WCPO, primarily because of foreign fishing.
+The U.S. longline fleet contributes at most ~5% of annual catch of oceanic whitetip sharks in this region.
+Similarly, the gear modification will also reduce the United States' 1-2% contribution to the catch of silky sharks, which are experiencing overfishing.

-AHI CHUNK - \$5.95 PER POUND AND UP FOR \$5 A POUND
+AHI CHUNK - \$5.95 PER POUND hi poke.

+AHI LOIN - 5 POUNDS AND UP FOR \$5 A POUND